Gimpo: Industry

-Regional Gross Domestic Product
+Regional gross domestic product

-Gimpo City's gross domestic product in 2012 was 16.98 trillion won, accounting for 2.2% of the total in Gyeonggi Province.
+Gimpo's gross domestic product in 2012 was 16.98 trillion won, accounting for 2.2% of the total in Gyeonggi Province.
 Among them, agriculture, forestry, and fisheries (primary industry) accounted for 248.5 billion won.
 In contrast, mining and manufacturing (second industry) accounted for 63.1% of the total, while commercial and service industries account for 35.3%, or 5.6869 trillion won.
 In the second industrial sector, wholesale and retail businesses (5.4%), construction (4.7%), real estate and rental businesses (3.7%), and electricity, gas, steam, and water projects (3.0%) accounted for a large portion, as the new Gimpo Han River is built.

 Status of employees

-In 2014, the Gimpo city industry's total number stood at 129,440, accounting for 2.9% of the total number of workers in Gyeonggi Province.
+In 2014, the Gimpo industry's total number stood at 129,440, accounting for 2.9% of the total number of workers in Gyeonggi Province.
 Among them, agriculture and forestry (primary industry) account for 93 people.
 In contrast, mining and manufacturing (second industry) account for 48.6% of 62,946, while commercial and service industries (third industry) account for 51.3% with 66,401.
 The secondary industry is higher than the overall proportion of Gyeonggi Province (27.1%), and the tertiary industry is lower than the overall proportion of Gyeonggi Province (72.9%).
 In the third industrial sector, wholesale and retail (12.1%), lodging and restaurant (7.7%), education and services (6.2%), and health and social welfare (5.2%).

-Resident Population and Floating Population
+Resident population and floating population

 As of 2010, Gimpo's city had 215,050 residents and 227,159 weekly population, with the weekly population index high at 106.
 The number of people flowing in from commuting to work is 45,757.
 The number of people leaving from school is 31,213, and 2,687 and 5,122 more people flowing from school, a common phenomenon in the outskirts of the Seoul metropolitan area where many industrial facilities have been relocated.